WVC machining program receives $10,000 Gene Haas grant

 The Wenatchee Valley College machining program received a $10,000 grant from the Gene Haas Foundation.
 This is the second time the program has received this grant.

-In the past two years, the grant has purchased over $15,000 worth of personal tools for 10 students and has provided $4,500 for Skills USA students to attend state and national conferences.
+In the past two years, the grant has purchased $18,000 worth of personal tools for 14 students and has provided $2,000 for Skills USA students to attend state and national conferences.

 Students require around a dozen unique tools each year of the program.
 Over two years, the cost of necessary tools is around $3,000 out of pocket.
-Thanks to the Gene Haas grant, both first year and second year students received all the tools required for their machining classes.
+Thanks to the Gene Haas grant, in 2021, first year machining students received a majority of the tools required for their machining classes.
 The tools are given directly to students to be used in classes and then taken with them once they leave WVC.
-WVC administrators and the WVC Foundation presented tools to this year’s machining students in a ceremony on Jan.
-28.
+WVC administrators and the WVC Foundation presented tools to this year’s machining students in a ceremony on March 3.

 WVC machining faculty Micky Jennings said that being gifted high-quality tools removes a financial barrier for students and sets them up for success after college.